Owen Miller Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.
+- The Mets pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Mets' 4.62 team ERA ranks 25th across all league pitching staffs.
+- The Mets' 4.58 team ERA ranks 25th among all MLB pitching staffs.

-- Mets pitchers combine to allow 107 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Peterson starts for the first time this season for the Mets.

 © 2023 Data Skrive.
 All rights reserved.